Career of Lionel Messi: 2016–2017: Fourth Golden Shoe

-Messi finished the year with 51 goals, making him Europe's top scorer, one ahead of Zlatan Ibrahimović.
-He place second in both the 2016 Ballon d'Or and the 2016 Best FIFA Men's Player Award, both times behind Cristiano Ronaldo.
-On 14 January, Messi scored in a 5–0 home win against Las Palmas; with this goal, he equalled Raúl's record for the most teams scored against in La Liga (35).
-On 4 February 2017, Messi scored his 27th free-kick for Barcelona in a 3–0 home win over Athletic Bilbao in the league, overtaking Ronald Koeman as the club's all-time top scorer from free kicks.
-On 23 April, Messi scored twice in a 3–2 away win over Real Madrid, including a game-winning goal in stoppage time, which was his 500th for Barcelona.
-His memorable celebration saw him taking off his Barcelona shirt and holding it up to incensed Real Madrid fans – with his name and number facing the crowd.
-On 27 May, Messi scored a goal and assisted another for Paco Alcácer in the 2017 Copa del Rey final, helping Barcelona to a 3–1 victory over Alavés, and was named Man of the Match.

-In total, Messi finished the 2016–17 season with 54 goals, while his 37 goals in La Liga saw him finish as the top scorer and claim both the Pichichi and European Golden Boot Awards for the fourth time in his career.
-Neymar's departure for PSG the next season meant that the attacking trio had combined for a total of 363 goals over the course of three seasons.
+Messi opened the 2016–17 season by lifting the Supercopa de España as Barcelona's captain in the absence of the injured Andrés Iniesta.
+(Note: Attributed to multiple references:) He sustained a groin injury that sidelined him for three weeks, returning on 16 October.
+Three days later, he scored his record-extending seventh hat-trick in the Champions League in a 4–0 win over Manchester City.
+Messi finished the year with 51 goals, making him Europe's top scorer.
+He placed second in both the 2016 Ballon d'Or and the 2016 Best FIFA Men's Player Award, both times behind Cristiano Ronaldo.
+In February, Messi's teammate Javier Mascherano said in an interview that Messi's talent is so great that he breaks the rule that no individual player is more important than their club.
+On 23 April, Messi scored a game-winning goal in stoppage time against Real Madrid, which was his 500th goal for Barcelona.
+The following month, Messi helped Barcelona to a 3–1 victory over Alavés in the 2017 Copa del Rey final, and was named Man of the Match.
+Messi finished the season with 54 goals; his 37 goals in La Liga saw him finish as the top scorer and claim both the Pichichi and European Golden Shoe Awards for the fourth time in his career.
+Neymar's departure for Paris Saint-Germain the next season meant that the attacking trio had scored a combined total of 363 goals over the course of three seasons.